77even/Fast-nnUNet/README.md

 > ⚠️ **Important Note**: The full FastnnUNet includes a C++ version of the FastnnUNet code, but it is not available for this repository at this time, even though the stable version that has been engineered and tested has no problems.
 >
-> 🔍 **Current Release Status**: Currently only the code about the distillation module is released, the code for the other modules is temporarily unavailable due to the needs of the current ongoing project.
-Developers using FastnnUNet are welcome to implement the remaining two modules on their own, which is full of challenges.
-Of course, feel free to use the distillation module to implement FastnnUNet models for training and testing against benchmark nnUNet models.
+> 🔍 **Current Release Status**: Only the distillation module is currently open-sourced under Apache License 2.0.
+The Fast Inference Module and C++ Engine Module are protected by patents and require separate commercial licensing.
+Developers are welcome to use the distillation module for non-commercial research, academic study, and educational purposes.
+>
+> <h3>❗❗ <strong>Legal Notice</strong>: The remaining modules are protected by patents and are not included within the scope of the Apache License.
+If you are interested or need commercial cooperation, please contact Xiaozhi Future (Chengdu, China) Inc. The current open-source release is limited to the distillation module, while other components remain under proprietary patent protection.</h3>
 >
 > 🚀 **Update Date**: April 25, 2025
 >